About

 I didn’t understand why possibilities fell so short and that potential was just that.

 I assumed people were their potential realised, taken for face value, not understanding that like me, they were just as perplexed by an incomplete mystery.
 One of trying to fit in, stand out, be seen… in other words, be loved in the only way they knew how.
-If no-one tells us how important it is to be in communion with this missing piece, we outwardly struggle against this ruinous weight, consuming us wilfully.
+If no-one tells us how important it is to be in communion with this missing piece, we outwardly struggle against a fractious weight, consuming us wilfully.

 What I did notice.
 People trying to bend the rules or make up their own rules to fit in with their world views, but I knew from my school days life doesn’t work that way.
-(I used to wonder who was going to keep an eye on the boys and girls who ran amuck once our school days were over).
+(I used to wonder who was going to keep an eye on the boys and girls who ran amok once our school days were over).
 How naive I was.

-It is the firm gentle voice of a mother language that speaks through us.
+If we listen, it is the firm gentle voice of a mother language that speaks through us.

-I guess it wouldn’t be the journey of reclaiming my power, my full worth if the journey was so easy.
+I guess it wouldn’t be the journey of reclaiming my power, my full worth and Self-respect if the journey was so easy.
 We have to feel our experiences as deeply as we are able to, if we wish to help restore harmony and balance to a world where our humanity has faltered.

 It is the lessons we take and live by that strengthens the quality of our work.